thecodeflayer/alttp-tracker/README.md

 # alttp-tracker
 A mobile app for tracking ALTTP randomizer runs.
 You can track items collected, dungeon items and bosses and view available locations on the Light World and Dark World maps.

-The tracker currently only supports standard, no glitch runs and is geared towards new players who are learning.
+The tracker currently supports both standard and inverted modes and is geared towards new players who are learning.

-In the future, based on interest, I may add support for other modes such as inverted, ~keysanity~ (Keysanity support is now available!) and more.
+A number of game goals are also supported such as Defeat Ganon, Triforce Hunt and Pedestal Goal to name a few.

 ## Supported Platforms
 Currently, I'm only building APKs for Android.
 I still need to figure out how to build for iOS.